The Professional's Guide to Industrial Degreasing & Surface Preparation

 Frequently Asked Questions

-What is the best solvent for industrial degreasing?
+What is the best solvent for industrial degreasing before welding?

-Yes.
-MEK (Methyl Ethyl Ketone) evaporates slower than Acetone, providing a longer working time for wiping down large surfaces before the solvent flashes off.
+While both are aggressive ketones, Acetone evaporates extremely fast (boiling point 56°C), making it ideal for rapid, small-area prep.
+MEK evaporates slower (boiling point 79.6°C), providing a longer working time for wiping down large surface areas before the solvent flashes off.

 Ready to Get Started?